delegate365/PowerShell/README.md

 Get-AadUsers -WebApiSasKey $apiKey -WebApiBaseUrl $baseUrl | select Id
 ```

-This example returns all users.
+This example returns all users the Delegate365 admin user can manage, based on his permission set.

 ## PARAMETERS